iCliniq Logo

 Hi doctor,

 I am a 31-year-old male.
 I had a sexual encounter with an unknown girl.
 I was involved in foreplay (I kissed her lips, sucked her boobs, and rubbed her genitals).
 She gave oral sex for half a minute without protection.
 I am not sure about her HIV (Human Immunodeficiency Virus) status.
-I asked her multiple times, but she is saying I am not HIV positive, but she has multiple partners.
+I asked her multiple times, but she says I am not HIV positive, but she has multiple partners.
 I am now scared I can get HIV.
-Kindly help.

-The chances of transmission of HIV (human immunodeficiency virus infection) by single unprotected oral sex are almost nil unless there are bleeding wounds in the oral cavity.
+The chances of transmission of HIV (human immunodeficiency virus infection) by a single unprotected oral sex act are almost nil unless there are bleeding wounds in the oral cavity.
 The other act is also almost nil.
 So if she is HIV negative, there is no chance of transmission of HIV.
-You can go for an HIV antibodies test now and after three months of exposure.
-How many days prior was this act?
+You can go for an HIV antibodies test now, and after three months of exposure.
+How many days before this act?

 Thank you.